-(1) to establish the WIB as the Citrus, Levy, Marion Regional Workforce Development Board (CLMRWDB) and, where such authority is delegated by an individual Board of County Commissioners to its CLMWDC member, to appoint local members to the CLMRWDB, all in accordance with Section 107 of the WIOA and F.S.
+(1) to establish the WIB as the Citrus, Levy, Marion Regional

+Workforce Development Board (CLMRWDB) and, where such authority is delegated by an individual Board of County Commissioners to its CLMWDC member, to appoint local members to the CLMRWDB, all in accordance with Section 107 of the WIOA and F.S.
 445. CLMRWDB board members shall serve the functions described in Section 107 of the WIOA.
 In the absence of such delegation, the authority to appoint local CLMRWDB Board members shall reside in the individual Boards of County Commissioners for the county from which the individual CLMRWDB Board member is to be appointed.
 The authority to appoint at-large members to the CLMRWDB shall reside in the CLMWDC; and

-(2) to enter into an agreement(s) with the CLMRWDB to determine the selection of a grant recipient and an entity to administer the job training plan, the one stop operator and to determine the procedures for development of the job training plan as described in Section 108 of WIOA; and
+- (2) to enter into an agreement(s) with the CLMRWDB to determine the selection of a grant recipient and an entity to administer the job training plan, the one stop operator and to determine the procedures for development of the job training plan as described in Section 108 of WIOA; and - (3) to review and approve all workforce development plans prepared under Section 108 of the WIOA and jointly submit, along with the CLMRWDB, said plans to the Governor; and - (4) to perform any other appropriate duties necessary for the accomplishment of and consistent with the purposes of this Agreement and the WIOA; and - (5) to further empower the CLMRWDB to enter into agreements with the State of Florida Department of Economic Opportunity(DEO) or any other selected entity to administer Florida's Welfare Transition Program, Wagner-Peyser Act

-(3) to review and approve all workforce development plans prepared under Section 108 of the WIOA and jointly submit, along with the CLMRWDB, said plans to the Governor; and rehabilitation, JOBS, WTW, Supplemental Nutritional Assistance Program (SNAP), Re-Employment Services and other workforce development programs; and to manage and control all those local functions traditionally managed and controlled by the DEO and,
+Funds, Perkins vocational training, school-to-work transition programs, vocational rehabilitation, JOBS, WTW, Supplemental Nutritional Assistance Program (SNAP), Re-Employment Services and other workforce development programs; and to manage and control all those local functions traditionally managed and controlled by the DEO and.